-- 99. In respect of both face-to-face and non face-to-face business, there may be occasions when an individual resident abroad is unable to provide evidence of his residential address using the means set out in section 4.4.3.
-Examples of such individuals include residents of countries without postal deliveries and no street addresses, who rely on post office boxes or employers for delivery of mail. - 100.
+- 100. In respect of both face-to-face and non face-to-face business, there may be occasions when an individual resident abroad is unable to provide evidence of his residential address using the means set out in section 4.4.3.
+Examples of such individuals include residents of countries without postal deliveries and no street addresses, who rely on post office boxes or employers for delivery of mail. - 101.
 Where an individual has a valid reason for being unable to produce more usual documentation to verify residential address, and who would otherwise be excluded from establishing a business relationship with the financial services business, satisfactory verification of address may be established by: - a letter from a director or officer of a reputable overseas employer that confirms residence at a stated overseas address (or provides detailed directions to locate a place of residence); or - any of the means provided in sections 4.4.3 and 6.2.2 without regard to any restrictions imposed on such documents.

-4.6 Identification and Verification of Customers who are not Individuals

-101. The identification and verification requirements in respect of customers who are not individuals are different from those for individuals, as beneficial owners and underlying principals must also be identified.
+4.6 Identification and Verification of Customers who are not Individuals underlying principals must also be identified.
 Although a customer who is not an individual has a legal status which can be verified, each customer also involves a number of individuals, whether as beneficial owners (or equivalent), directors (or equivalent) or underlying principals, who have the power to direct movement of the customer's funds or assets.